 Property # 6 (Independence, MO (KC))

-Rent paid on time and no repairs on this one either.
-This is the last turnkey rental property I purchased located in the Kansas City area.
+Tenant has paid the rent on time however submitted another repair request for a broken refrigerator.
+The tenant only just moved in a few months ago and I have been having PM problems with this one for the past few months.
+This was the last turnkey rental property I purchased located in the Kansas City area.
 I bought this in late October 2015.
 I purchased this property also for CASH FLOW purposes only.
 I am not expecting appreciation gains on this one.
-Satisfied!

 Property # 7 (Indianapolis, IN)